Modular connectivity subsystem for WiFi, Bluetooth, USB, and OTA operations with a pluggable transport interface.

 typedef void (*transport_data_cb_t)(const uint8_t *data, size_t len, void *ctx);

-int transport_register_handler(enum data_type type,
+int transport_register_handler(enum transport_data_type type,

 transport_data_cb_t callback,